Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Take a unique Hidden London tour of the London Underground with the London Transport Museum.

-The exclusive tour takes you into ‘forgotten’ parts of the London Tube network such as disused ‘ghost stations’ and tunnels, as well as a behind the scenes look at some of London’s busiest stations.
+The exclusive tour takes you into ‘forgotten’ parts of the London Tube network such as disused ‘ghost stations’ and tunnels, as well as a behind-the-scenes look at some of London’s busiest stations.

 Certainly one of the most unique London experiences.

-Stop by the capital’s oldest tea shop
+Drink tea in the capital’s oldest tea shop

 What’s one of the most quintessentially British pastimes you can think of?